Psifi-Solutions/csrf-csrf/README.md

   size: 64, // The size of the generated tokens in bits
   ignoredMethods: ["GET", "HEAD", "OPTIONS"], // A list of request methods that will not be protected.
-  getTokenFromRequest: (req) => req.headers["x-csrf-token"], // A function that returns the token from the request });
+  getTokenFromRequest: (req) => req.headers["x-csrf-token"], // A function that returns the token from the request
+  skipCsrfProtection: undefined // An optional function that is called to determine whether the current request should be protected
+});
 ```